-Binge drinking is a pattern of drinking in which you consume a large amount of alcohol in a short period of time.
+Binge drinking is a pattern of drinking where you consume a large amount of alcohol in a short period of time.
 For most people, this means consuming four or five drinks in a couple of hours.
-Although binge drinking doesn’t always lead to dependence, it can still lead to problems.
-If you binge drink, you may have trouble meeting your responsibilities at home, work or school.
-You may have accidents, illness or legal problems caused by your drinking.
-When these problems related to your drinking begin, it’s time to explore binge drinking treatment options.
+Binge drinking does not always lead to alcohol dependence.
+However, it can still lead to serious problems concerning your health and wellbeing.
+If you struggle with binge drinking, you may want to seek help from a Texas addiction treatment center.

 Do Binge Drinkers Really Need Treatment?

 There is a fine line between problem drinking and alcoholism.
-Many binge drinkers are convinced that their problem with alcohol isn’t all that bad because they don’t drink every day; they may even have the ability to abstain from alcohol use for long periods of time.
-Continuing to drink heavily, even if it’s only once in a while, can still be risky because of the possible consequences of this behavior.
+Many binge drinkers are convinced that their problem with alcohol is not all that bad because they do not drink every day.
+They may even have the ability to abstain from alcohol use for long periods of time.
+Continuing to drink heavily, even if you only drink only once in a while, can still be risky.
+This is because there are many possible negative consequences of this behavior.

 Overcoming Alcohol Use and Abuse